zoeskan/MCB185/PYTHON_REFERENCE.md

 ## CLI ##

 Values on the command line are in the `sys.argv` list.
+You could therefore harvest parameters from the command line as follows:

 ```
 filename = sys.argv[1]